jrbeverly/distributedrpc/README.md

 You can also invidiaully build each component with `make <component>`.

+## Notes

+The project is over-commented to explain each line of code.
+This is for the purposes of explaining how the overall project connects together.

 ## Acknowledgements

 The project icon is retrieved from [the Noun Project](docs/icon/icon.json).
 The original source material has been altered for the purposes of the project.
 The icon is used under the terms of the [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).